 The dressy Audemars Piguet Jules Audemars Extra Thin collection is, perhaps, the best choice for a person looking for a timekeeper that manages to look both elegant and dressy without being too conspicuous.
 Using a traditional mix of materials (what can be better for a gentleman than the usual combination of gold and leather,) it is not one of those visually “loud” timekeepers that are offered by so many upstarts.
 Instead, it delivers its message in a surprisingly gentle and soft voice.
-Now available in 18-karat rose gold and sporting black-colored dial, the Jules Audemars Extra-Thin offers the only two necessary indicators that we expect from a dress watch: an hour hand accompanied by a minute hand, both meticulously polished, both driven by an in-house ultra-thin self-winding movement.
+Now available in 18-karat rose gold and sporting a black-colored dial, the Jules Audemars Extra-Thin offers the only two necessary indicators that we expect from a dress watch: an hour hand accompanied by a minute hand, both meticulously polished, both driven by an in-house ultra-thin self-winding movement.
 What more can one ask for?

 Audemars Piguet has presented their super-slim Jules Audemars Extra Thin at the beginning of the year at the SIHH 2010 industry event.